 • Can we be in relationship with one another if we don’t hold the same truths?

-• To seek truth
+• To seek truth;

-• To speak truthfully
+• To speak truthfully; and

-• To be true
+• To be true.

 We invite preachers to speak about these topics regularly within their congregations throughout the year.
 We name each October, however, as the one month each calendar year when we will harness our common efforts to speak about the value of truth in pulpits across the country.
 We provide several sample sermon series (for both lectionary and non-lectionary based traditions) to help you prepare to speak about truth during this month as well as short print resources for your bulletin or social media presence.